amirrezaask/loki/spec.md

 # Loki Spec
 ## Declarations
-Every thing in Loki is just a declaration, functions, variables, types everything is *JUST* declaration.
+Every thing in Loki is just value and values can bind to names using declarations. delarations by default are immutable unless explicitly annotated using `mut` keyword. functions, variables, types everything is *JUST* declaration.
 ```
   [mut] [name]: [type] = expression
 ```